Dr-Incognito/V2Ray-Desktop/README.md

 For more information, please visit the [project's Wiki page](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki).

-**Notes:**
-- The AppImage for Linux is built in Ubuntu 18.04.
-Linux with GLIBC (Version < 2.27) may have problems using this AppImage.
-Please consider building it from source.
+**Note:** The AppImage for Linux is built in Ubuntu 16.04.5.
+Linux with GLIBC (Version < 2.23) may have problems using this AppImage.
+Please consider building it from source with Qt >= 5.14.
-- You need Qt >= 5.14 to compile the source code.

 ## Features